In Wisconsin, ID law proved insurmountable for many voters

 When Sean Reynolds went to his polling place at a local ice skating rink on Election Day, he showed his valid driver’s license.
 The problem?
 It wasn’t issued in Wisconsin.

 Reynolds, 30, was taken aback.
 He had moved to Madison in 2015 to find work after leaving the Navy and receiving his associate’s degree from a university in neighboring Illinois.
-After successfully registering to vote in Wisconsin using an online website, he thought all he needed to show at the polls was a current photo ID.
+After learning he could register to vote on Election Day in Wisconsin, he thought all he needed to show at the polls was a current photo ID.
 After all, his Illinois ID was good enough to board a plane, open a checking account and purchase cold medicine.

 “Coming home and being denied the right to vote because I didn’t have a specific driver’s license is very frustrating,” said Reynolds, who served in both Iraq and Afghanistan providing support for special forces.
 “I was a little incredulous that they wouldn’t accept another state’s driver’s license.
 I didn’t understand why it was not a valid form of ID.”